 On June 1, 2022, we acquired The LR2 Group, LLC ("City POS"), an independent sales organization ("ISO") that promotes payment processing services and facilitates the sale of point-of-sale equipment for merchants.
-City POS is included within our

-Acceptance segment and expands the reach of our merchant services business.
+City POS is included within the Acceptance segment and expands the reach of our merchant services business.
 On April 1, 2022, we acquired a remaining ownership interest in Finxact, Inc. ("Finxact"), a developer of cloud-native banking solutions powering digital transformation throughout the financial services sector.
-Finxact is included within our Fintech segment and advances our digital banking strategy, expanding our account processing, digital, and payments solutions.
-We acquired these businesses for an aggregate purchase price of approximately \$671 million, net of \$27 million of acquired cash.
+Finxact is included within the Fintech segment and advances our digital banking strategy, expanding our account processing, digital, and payments solutions.
+We acquired these businesses for an aggregate purchase price of approximately \$686 million, net of \$27 million of acquired cash, and including earn-out provisions at an aggregate fair value of approximately \$6 million.